Guide to Tax Codes

 If the employee doesn't have a P45 (even if they are expecting one soon)

-Print off a P46 from HMRC's website.
+Print off HMRC's starter checklist.

-The employee should fill out page 1, including ticking box A, B or C in the "Your present circumstances" section, and signing the form.
+The employee should fill out the form, including ticking box A, B or C in the

 What the number part of the code means